hlmodking/Vagabond-RPG-Foundry-VTT/README.md

 ---

-**Ready to play?** Create a world, make a character, and start your adventure in the Vagabond RPG! ⚔️🛡️
+**Ready to play?** Create a world, make a character, and start your adventure in the Vagabond RPG! âš”ï¸ðŸ›¡ï¸